 Allied Health.
-In addition to its major focus on Allied Health professions leading to immediate employment, this division offers instruction in Health and Physical Education to meet the needs of students planning to transfer to four-year institutions to pursue a major that requires health or physical education courses.
-Included in the allied health-related programs are EMT, Advanced EMT, and Paramedic concentrations in Emergency Medical Services; Medical Assisting, with concentrations in Phlebotomy and Medical Transcription; Physical Therapist Assistant; Radiologic Technology; and Respiratory Therapist.
+In addition to its major focus on Allied Health professions leading to immediate employment, this division offers instruction in Health Education to assist in meeting the needs of students planning to transfer to four-year institutions to pursue a major that requires health courses.
+Included in the allied healthrelated programs are EMT, Advanced EMT, and Paramedic concentrations in Emergency Medical Services; Medical Assisting, with concentrations in Medical Assisting, Phlebotomy and Medical Transcription; Physical Therapist Assistant; Radiologic Technology; and Respiratory Therapist.
 Each of these programs includes laboratory components where students receive hands-on experiences and clinical experiences in health care facilities as well as theory-based instruction in the classroom.
 Graduates of allied health programs are eligible to make application to sit for applicable national registry and/or licensure exams appropriate for their field of study.